 nth Root of a-to-the-nth-Power

-When a value has an exponent of n and you take the nth root you will get the value back again ...
+When a value has an exponent of n and we take the nth root we get the value back again ...

 ... when a is positive (or zero):

-... but when a is negative and the exponent is even you get this:
+... but when a is negative and the exponent is even we get this:

 Did you see that −3 became +3 ?

 |... so we must do this:||(when a < 0 and n is even )